ahmadx16/YoutubeClone/README.md

 # Youtube Clone (ReactJs and YouTube API v3)

 Using this application you can search and play videos just like YouTube.
-This application uses an [YouTube API v3](https://developers.google.com/youtube/v3) to extract video data and details.
+This application uses the [YouTube API v3](https://developers.google.com/youtube/v3) to extract video data and details.

 ## Technical Description
 This application is built with [React](https://reactjs.org/) and context API.
 React helps creating reusable components quite easily that can be used across various projects.